msel-source/mefwriter/README.md

 # mefwriter
-Code to simplify compressing data into the MEF 3.0 format
+Code to simplify compressing data into the MEF 3.0 format.

 This module of code (write_mef_channel files) is designed to be used in conjunction with the base MEF 3.0 [library API](https://github.com/msel-source/meflib) (meflib and mefrec files).

+General usage instructions:

 Each channel of data, typically an electrode pair or voltage measurement, is a time-series array of data.